maoyuans/chronicles-of-terre/subclasses/subclasses.md

 ## Sorcerer Subclasses

-- [Earthen Blood](sorcerer-earthen) : An origin that inherits the power of nature, wielding druidic as well as sorceric power.
+- [Leyline Legacy](sorcerer-leyline) : An origin that inherits the power of nature, wielding druidic as well as sorceric power.
 - [Starborne](sorcerer-starborne) : An origin from the astral sky and the celestial bodies, drawing power from the moon, the stars, and the void.

 ## Warlock Subclasses